ralphcasipe1/onboarding/RAMDAJS.md

 > 💡 **TAKE NOTE**: See [`SETUP.md`](https://github.com/ralphcasipe1/onboarding/blob/main/SETUP.md)

+- Add a unit test for each function.

 This is the shape of the car object

 ```typescript
 type Car {
   name: string;